Qatar corruption scandal at the European Parliament: Investigation, raids and arrests

+Connections with Morocco

-Belgian Justice Minister Vincent Van Quickenborne described Morocco as a nation known for inferring in the EU.
+Belgian Justice Minister Vincent Van Quickenborne described Morocco as a nation known for interfering in the EU.
 He said the investigation was focusing on multiple subjects, including the EU-Morocco trade agreements and the fisheries agreement.

 A report by the Financial Times revealed that the Pier Antonio Panzeri received bribes, gifts and luxury hotel stays from the Moroccan government.
 The former Italian MEP had ties with Moroccan officials since he was the head of the European Parliament's EU-Maghreb delegation.
 Records revealed that during his time in the parliament Panzeri supported decisions favoring the Moroccan government.
 He had raised a request to the European Commission for allocation of more funds for Morocco, and also voted in favor of Morocco's trade agreement with the EU and the fisheries agreement.
 Panzeri received secret payments from Morocco's ambassador to Poland Abderrahim Atmoun through the NGOs.

+Panzeri and Atmoun worked together as co-chairs of the Morocco-EU joint parliamentary committee.
+Panzeri admitted Atmoun provided financial help for his 2014 electoral campaign, including covering a €50,000 cost of a party in Milan.

-In 2014, Moroccan King Mohammed VI awarded Panzeri with the third class "wissam" Alaoui for his services to Rabat.
+In 2014, Moroccan King Mohammed VI awarded Panzeri with the third class Order of Ouissam Alaouite for his services to Rabat.
+Atmoun received the same decoration at the same event.
+Belgium has drafted a request for a European arrest warrant for Atmoun who is believed to have received funds from Moroccan officials to bribe members of European Parliament to favour Morocco.

+Atmoun in 2019 brokered a deal between Morocco's foreign intelligence agency, Direction générale des études et de la documentation (DGED) and Panzeri and his colleague Francesco Giorgi, whereby the two would each receive €50,000 a year for lobbying on behalf of Morocco.

+Maria Arena, head of the subcommittee on human rights comes into the Morocco scene, Atmoun invited Arena and Panzeri to Morocco in January 2022.
+Giorgi reported that he and Panzeri billed Atmoun for ensuring that mentions of Morocco vanished from a Parliament report on human rights violations.
+Later in 2022 Arena's son, Ugo Lemaire went on a trip to Morocco, paid for by a Moroccan company.

+Andrea Cozzolino also appears in the Morocco investigation, he was part of the committee investigating Morocco's use of spyware and was chair of the Parliament's Maghreb delegation coordinating the EU interaction with North African countries.
+Cozzolino and Atmoun met with Morocco's DGED in Warsaw.